elixir-typed-structor/typed_structor/README.md

 end
 ```

-If you prefer to define a struct in a submodule, pass the `module` option.
+If you prefer to define a struct in a submodule, you can use
+the `module` option with `TypedStructor`.
+This allows you to
+encapsulate the struct definition within a specific submodule context.

+Consider this example:
 ```elixir
 defmodule User do
   use TypedStructor